Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

 For the sake of simplicity, we consider a single chemical shift $\delta=200$ Hz as the target parameter.
 Then, one can show that the magnetic field on the NV ensemble during the k-th magnetometry measurement reads as

 where $\tau$ represents the time interval between successive measurements.
 This is, the amplitude of the magnetic field sensed by the NV ensemble changes from one measurement to the next one; in particular, it varies sinusoidally according to the chemical shift $\delta$.
-Following Eq.~\eqref{eq:spectrum} and \eqref{eq:signal}, the application of the measurement protocols results in a photoluminescence (PL) signal that is proportional to
+Then, the expected response of the NV centers, using Eq.~\eqref{eq:spectrum} and \eqref{eq:signal} of the main text, is the following

 where q is the number of NV centers in the cluster.
-When the selected measuring protocol is the CPMG, the term $\langle \sum_{j=1}^q \sigma_j^x \rangle_{\rho^*}$ has a varying value in between $-q$ and $q$ depending on the dipole-dipole interactions within the cluster and $f_r=1$.
-For the SHIELD protocol, $\langle \sum_{j=1}^q \sigma_j^x \rangle_{\rho^*}=q$, and $f_r=0.4292$ for the $A\bar{A}\bar{B}B$ block and $f_r=0.5774$ for the $A\bar{A}AB$.
+When the selected measuring protocol is the CPMG, the term $\langle \sum_{j=1}^q s_j^x \rangle_{\rho^*}$ has a varying value in between $-q/2$ and $q/2$ depending on the dipole-dipole interactions within the cluster and $f_r=1$.
+For the SHIELD protocol, $\langle \sum_{j=1}^q s_j^x \rangle_{\rho^*}=q/2$, and $f_r=0.4292$ for the $A\bar{A}\bar{B}B$ block and $f_r=0.5774$ for the $A\bar{A}A\bar{A}$.

 Then, performing multiple measurements that take place at different time instants $\tau k$, leads to the reconstruction of the sinusoidal behaviour $\cos( \delta\tau k )$ in the PL signal, see Fig.~\ref{fig:app2}~(b), from where the parameter $\delta$ can be estimated.
 The amplitude of the PL signal, and thereby the sensitivity, varies depending on the particular protocol employed for the NV measurement combined with environmental conditions, such as the NV concentration and the strength of the decoupling drivings.